rashidlasker/deploy/README.md

 ## Course Policies and Information

 ### Attendance
-Since we only have 10 workshops over the course of this semester, 2 workshop or 3 check-in absences will result in termination from the course.
+Since we only have 10 workshops over the course of this semester, 2 workshop or 3 check-in absences will result in termination from the course, per the instructor's discretion.

 ### Misc Office hours
 Rashid will be holding office hours at Olsson 001 on Tuesdays and Thursday from 2 to 3pm.